 - For each three-year period, there is a renewal fee of $350 for members and $500 for nonmembers.
 It must be paid when the Renewal form is submitted.
 Renewal fees are reduced ($275 for members and $425 for nonmembers) if the renewal application is received by October 31 of the year of certification expiration.

-There are a variety of ways to accumulate the required 40 hours of association or nonprofit management-related continuing professional education for CAE renewal.
+There are a variety of ways to accumulate the required 40 credits of association or nonprofit management-related continuing professional education for CAE renewal.
 They include:

 Qualifying Professional Development Activities

 Any continuing professional education offered by any professional entity may be acceptable toward the professional development requirement as long as it is directly related to either association or nonprofit management as defined by the CAE exam content outline, and meet the guidelines outlined below.
 Please see the CAE Approved Provider page for a list of organizations, in addition to ASAE, that offer education that is eligible for CAE credit.

 1. Conferences, workshops, seminars, or classes (including face-to-face, audio/videoconference, and online delivery) offered by ASAE, societies of association executives, the U.S. Chamber of Commerce's Institute for Organization Management, or other providers, earn CAE credit for actual clock time of qualifying education including partial credits, up to a maximum of 8 CAE credits per day.
 (Ex.
 1½ credits of qualifying education equals 1.5 CAE credits.)
 (Note: Online courses must be instructor led, or meet the criteria outlined for self-study credit.
 General software training courses are NOT acceptable.)

 2. College or university courses (e.g., face-to-face, independent study/correspondence, online) taken for academic credit at a U.S. accredited academic institution earn CAE credits as follows:

 - 15 CAE credits per earned college semester credit